-- (1) Nothing in this Act shall be construed to prevent anyone being prosecuted for an act or omission that constitutes an offence or breach of an environmental requirement under this Act, or from being liable under another enactment to a higher punishment or penalty than is provided by this Act, provided that no one shall be punished twice for the same offence or breach of environmental requirement. - (2) The Director shall not undertake any criminal proceedings for the prosecution of a person under this Act without the prior approval of the Director of Public Prosecutions.
+- 80. (1) Nothing in this Act shall be construed to prevent a person from being prosecuted under another enactment for an act or omission that constitutes an offence or breach of an environmental requirement under this Act, or from being liable under another enactment to a higher punishment or penalty than is provided by this Act, provided that no one shall be prosecuted or punished twice for the same offence or breach of environmental requirement. - (2) The Director shall not undertake any criminal proceedings for the prosecution of a person under this Act without the prior approval of the Director of Public Prosecutions.

-81. Administrative and criminal actions
+Administrative and criminal actions

-For the avoidance of doubt, any criminal proceedings initiated under this Part may be in addition to any other action taken by the Director under this Act.
+81. For greater certainty, the initiation of criminal proceedings under this Part does not preclude other action from being taken by the Director under this Act.

-PART 16-LIABILITY OF PUBLIC AND PRIVATE OFFICIALS
+LIABILITY OF PUBLIC AND PRIVATE OFFICIALS

-82. Liability of officials
+Liability of officials

-Where a breach of an environmental requirement or commission of an offence under this Act has been committed by a non-natural person, an individual who at the time was a director, manager, supervisor, partner or other similar responsible officer of that non-natural person or who was purporting to act in that capacity, may together with the non-natural person be found liable for the breach or offence, if, having regard to the nature of his functions in that capacity, the resources within his control or discretion, and his reasonable ability to prevent the violation-

-- (a) the violation was committed with his direct consent or connivance; or - (b) he or she, with knowledge, did not exercise reasonable diligence to prevent the commission of the violation.
+- 82. If a breach of an environmental requirement or commission of an offence under this Act has been committed by a person other than an individual, an individual who at the time was a director, manager, supervisor, partner or other similar responsible officer of that person or who was purporting to act in that capacity, may together with that person be found liable for the breach or offence, if, having regard to the nature of his functions in that capacity, the resources within his control or discretion, and his reasonable ability to prevent the violation- - (a) the violation was committed with his direct consent or connivance; or - (b) the individual, with knowledge, did not exercise reasonable diligence to prevent the commission of the violation.